JosephSilber/bouncer/readme.md

 }
 ```

-You can read more in [this Larvel News article](https://laravel-news.com/laravel-5-4-key-too-long-error).
+You can read more in [this Laravel News article](https://laravel-news.com/laravel-5-4-key-too-long-error).

 ## Console commands